-What happens when a modern surgeon, deeply trained in allopathy, finds himself drawn back to the wisdom of Ayurveda?
+What happens when a curious mind finds its way to the timeless wisdom of Ayurveda?

-In this Rediscovering Ayurveda conversation, we speak with Dr. Shubham Saini, a general surgeon whose journey took him from ICU emergencies and allopathic prescriptions to the rhythm of Ayurvedic routines, deep root-cause healing, and transformative patient care.
+In this Rediscovering Ayurveda conversation, we speak with Dr. Shubham Saini, an Ayurvedic doctor whose journey led him to the rhythm of Ayurvedic routines, root-cause healing, and transformative patient care.

-Now practicing as a full-time Ayurvedic consultant and surgeon, Dr. Shubham shares his unique dual-lens perspective and why, despite modern medicine's speed, it’s the slower, root-first approach of Ayurveda that has his heart.
+Now practicing as a full-time Ayurvedic consultant, Dr. Shubham shares his perspective and why, despite modern medicine's speed, it’s the slower, root-first approach of Ayurveda that has his heart.

-But the cracks in the system began to show.
-Patients with chronic conditions. infertility, recurring fevers, persistent joint pain, kept returning, no better than before.
+But he began to feel something was missing.
+Patients with chronic conditions, infertility, recurring fevers, persistent joint pain, kept returning, no better than before.

 It was this repetitive loop of symptom management that made him pause.

-In his integrated approach, Dr. Shubham blends surgical precision with Ayurvedic diagnostics, especially when dealing with gastrointestinal issues, musculoskeletal pain, and anorectal conditions.
+In his approach, Dr. Shubham combines precise Ayurvedic procedures with careful diagnostics, especially when dealing with gastrointestinal issues, musculoskeletal pain, and anorectal conditions.

 In his daily practice, one complaint stands out more than any other: trouble with digestion and constipation.